SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: : Lightweight exploration over SDG

 \section{\explorer: Lightweight exploration over SDG}

-This section defines \haz, a necessary condition for SI bugs.
-In order to check for the existence of such accesses, we introduce storage dependency graph (SDG), a graph abstraction that captures the control and data flow relations between the storage variables and the critical program instructions, \eg, control-flow deciding, and state-changing operations of a \smart.
-Finally, we model the detection of such accesses as queries over SDG.
+This section introduces the storage dependency graph (SDG), a graph abstraction that captures the control and data flow relations between the storage variables and the critical program instructions, \eg, control-flow deciding, and state-changing operations of a \smart.
+To detect SI bugs, we then define \haz, which is modeled as queries over the SDG. \looseness=-1